jacobjacobjacobjacobjacob/apple-health-data-parser/README.md

 ## Usage
 ### 1. Export your Apple Health data
- Export your data from the "Health" app on your iPhone (Browse -> Profile -> Export All Health Data)
+ Export your data from the "Health" app on your iPhone (Browse -> Profile -> Export All Health Data).

+ This will give you a folder called "apple_health_export", place this folder in data/raw/.

 ### 2. Unzipping the Apple Health Export
 To unzip the `export.zip` file containing the Apple Health data: